Georgia Deer Season 2023 [All You Need To Know!]

 • Georgia allows bow and arrow and air gun deer hunting.

-• Youth under 16 may use any legal deer rifle during the statewide primitive weapons deer season and in designated wildlife management areas (WMAs).
+• Youth under 16 may use any legal rifle during the statewide primitive weapons deer season and in designated wildlife management areas (WMAs).

 • Both antlerless and antlered deer are capped in a single shooting season, and one must have specified antler traits to be lawfully taken.